Zomato To Deploy $1 Billion Over 1-2 Years In Startup Investments, Picks Stakes In Shiprocket, Magicpin And Curefit

-Online food delivery platform Zomato on November 10 announced $175 million investment across three home grown startups -- Shiprocket, Curefit and Magicpin with an aim to diversify its bets following a blockbuster public listing.
+Online food delivery platform Zomato on November 10 announced a $175 million investment across three homegrown startups — Shiprocket, Curefit and Magicpin — with an aim to diversify its bets following a blockbuster public listing.

 It further plans to deploy another $1 billion over the next 1-2 years, with a major focus on the quick commerce space.